|

 fletsmall, but pretty, with pots of fragrant flowers clustered

-Eowyn placed her hand on her heart and bowed her head in a formal
+Eowyn placed her hand upon her heart and bowed her head in a

-Eryn Carantaurs Mistress of the Ceremony smiled.
+Eryn Carantaurs own Mistress of the Ceremony smiled.
 Lady

 Eowyn, she replied, in the Common Tongue, Please,